 - Put a small plate in the freezer to chill.

 - Have clean glass jars and lids on hand.
 We used small jars to sell at a school fair.
-One pound of berries would probably make about three jars that hold 16 fluid ounces (2 cups) each.

 - Weigh the sugar and add to berries in a steady stream.
 Keep stirring until sugar is dissolved.
 Tip: If you feel the bottom of the pot and it’s “crunchy” with sugar, then it’s not ready.